McCarren Park Urban Farms and Green Infrastructure Corridor

 |Fact Sheet:||McCarren Park Urban Farms PDF|

-In 2015, GrowNYC received a $477,084 GCEF grant (and provided $307,700 in matching funds) to create an urban farm and green infrastructure corridor in McCarren Park.
-The urban farm will contain a rain garden, demonstration urban gardens, and a space for community events and environmental education activities for residents, schools, and community groups.
-Major GCEF-funded activities include:
+In 2015, GrowNYC received a $477,084 GCEF grant (and provided $472,160 in matching funds) to create an urban farm and green infrastructure corridor in McCarren Park.
+The urban farm and green infrastructure corridor includes a rain garden, demonstration urban gardens, and a space for community events and environmental education activities for residents, schools, and community groups.
+Major GCEF-funded activities included:

 - Creating rain gardens